-You know those days when everything just sucks?
+You know those days when nothing seems to go right?

-When every time we turn around there’s a new freaking problem to solve, there’s a technical issue that we don’t know how to fix, there is too much money going out and not enough money coming in, there’s disappointment about something we thought would be but wasn’t, there’s frustration about the speed at which things are going.
+When every time you turn around there’s a new problem to solve, there’s a technical issue that you don’t know how to fix, there is too much money going out and not enough money coming in, there’s disappointment, there’s frustration.

-Dealing with this shit is most certainly something that gets easier at as we continue to build our businesses.
+Dealing with this is most certainly something that gets easier as you continue to build your business.
 But it doesn’t mean it goes away.

-For a long time (and still every now and then) I let these thoughts and feelings and doubts impact my abilities, my drive, and my confidence.
-I let myself think that maybe I wasn’t doing the right thing with my life.
-Maybe I need to focus my energy elsewhere.
+For a long time (and still every now and then) I let these thoughts and feelings and doubts impact my drive and my confidence.

 Over time I’ve learned that it’s OK to have a good cry and let it out.